Jason-Whitmore/jpf/readme.md

 I was motivated to create this project for several reasons.

-First, I was intrigued by the mathematics behind supervised machine learning and figured that the best way to learn them would be to understand the multivariate calculus behind it and then implement the math myself.
+First, I was intrigued by the mathematics behind supervised machine learning and figured that the best way to learn them would be to understand the multivariate calculus behind it and then implement the techniques myself.

-Second, I wanted to focus on my Java programming skills and decided that this project would provide an excellent opportunity to use Java's object oriented design features to build a software package that would contain components that were easily testable, extendable, and understandable.
+Second, I wanted to focus on my Java programming skills and decided that this project would provide an excellent opportunity.
+Specifically, I could use Java's object oriented design features to build a software package containing components that were easily testable, extendable, and understandable.
 The Tensorflow and Keras machine learning libraries that are widely used in Python are important inspirations for this project.
 These libraries made prototyping neural network and machine learning techniques easy, fast, and intuitive.

 ## Design

-The JPF library is designed using Java's OOP and abstraction mechanisms.
-Use of abstract classes and interfaces allows for fast development of classes through code reuse and inheritance of data and behavior.
+The JPF library is designed using Java's object oriented design and abstraction mechanisms.
+Use of abstract classes and interfaces allows for fast development of classes through code reuse and inheritance of data and behaviors.
 The complete UML summary design is available [here](docs/images/uml_all.png).
 The Model class hierarchy, which is a subset of the complete package design, demonstrates these class relationships:

 ![Model UML diagram](docs/images/uml_core.png)